-During 2012, none of the Company's executive officers served on the board of directors (or a compensation committee thereof or other board committee performing equivalent functions) of any entities that had one or more executive officers serve on the Compensation Committee of the Board or the Board.
-No current or past executive officers or employees of the Company or its subsidiaries serve on the Compensation Committee of the Board.
-During 2012, the following directors served on the Compensation Committee of the Company's Board: Gary Cademartori (Chair), C. Turney Stevens and Albert G. Pastino.
+During 2013, none of the Company's executive officers served on the board of directors (or a compensation committee thereof or other board committee performing equivalent functions) of any entities that had one or more executive officers serve on the Compensation Committee of the Board or the Board.
+No current or past executive officers or employees of the Company or its subsidiaries serve on the Compensation Committee of the Board or had a relationship disclosable under "Certain Relationships and Related Transactions - Transactions with Related Persons."